statgen/gotcloud/README.md

 Test GotCloud
 -------------
-To test the GotCloud aligner, run:
+To test GotCloud, run:

-    gotcloud align --test ~/testalign
+    gotcloud test

-This will create/clear the output directory `~/testalign.
-Test results and a log file are put in this directory.
-Results are self-checked and if errors should occur, it will be obvious.
+Results are self-checked and if errors should occur, the output will say so.

-To test the GotCloud umake, run:
+To preserve output files for inspection, run:

-    gotcloud snpcall --test ~/testsnp

-This will create/clear the output directory `~/testsnp`.
-Test results and a log file are put in this directory.
-Results are self-checked and if errors should occur, it will be obvious.
+    gotcloud test --leave-a-mess

 General Help for Variant Calling